Of course, you should start blogging this year (2026) and beyond.

 What section of the online audience is your target market?
 What knowledge, skills, services, or products do you have that are valuable to an audience section?

-Should I start a blog this year that will eventually replace my 9 – 5-day job?
-A blog you can call a business that provides a full-time income to live your dream life.
+Should I start a blog this year that will eventually replace my 9-to-5 job?
+A blog is a business that can provide a full-time income to help you live your dream life.

-Or do you want to create a blog to get your thoughts and opinions across to anyone who cares to read it?
+Or do you want to create a blog to share your thoughts and opinions with anyone who cares to read them?

 If you answer yes to creating a blog for your opinion and thoughts, stop reading this article now and head to WordPress.com or Blogger to create a free blog.